wbook9771-blip/Guessing-Game/README.md

-# Guessing-Game
+# Guessing Game

+Language: Python

-A simple console-based number guessing game.
+Description: A simple console-based number guessing game.

+## How to Run

+Run the program using:

+python guessing_game.py